INSIDE: Roam the Gnome’s Guide to the Best Australian Food Gifts & products including the Aussie crowd pleaser, Vegemite.

 You should also buy, and TRY these Aussie snacks:

 - Vege chips – original, salt and vinegar

 - Smiths Crinkle Cut chops – plain, chicken, salt and vinegar, cheese & onion, and salt and vinegar,

 - Samboy chips – all the flavors!

 - Red Rock Deli chips – artisan range

 - CC’s corn chips in original, nacho cheese, or tasty cheese

 - Cobs popcorn – the cheddar cheese popcorn is the best!

-Tim Tam Biscuits are by far the most well known biscuit in Australia but take a peek in any Australian trolley, and you’ll find these Aussie biccies too.
+Tim Tam Biscuits are by far the most well known biscuit in Australia but take a peek in any Australian trolley, and you’ll find these Aussie biccies too – Arnotts Mint Slice.

-(Arnott’s is Australia’s favourite biscuit company.
+(Arnott’s is Australia’s favourite biscuit company, and one of our iconic Australian food brands.
 Don’t stand for the imitators.)